Christopher-Hayes/fedi-act/README.md

 - If the webstore release is outdated, consider using the [manual installation method](#manual-installation) to install the latest version.
 - Special installation steps for [Firefox on Android](#install-in-firefox-for-android).
 - Chrome store updates may take 1-2 days longer.
-- If you like this addon, consider donating: [paypal.me/lartsch](https://paypal.me/lartsch)

 ## Setup